jlgunden/sublime-docgetter/README.md

   <code>git clone git@github.com:jlgunden/sublime-getdocs.git GetDocs</code>

-or by downloading the last version of GetDocs here and extracting the contents to your Package directory.
+or by downloading the latest version of GetDocs here and extracting the contents to your Package directory.

 # Usage
 Select language keywords, then either use a keyboard shortcut (default super+shift+d) or use the context menu to select the desired language.
 GetDocs > Auto will use the scope of the selection(s) to determine which documentation to find.